marcopellegrinoit/DHZW_synthetic-population/README.md

 ## License

 This repository is licensed under the GNU General Public License v3.0 (GPL-3.0).
 For more details, see the [LICENSE](LICENSE) file.

-For more information about the data sets used in this project, refer to the [Data](README_data.md) section.
-For evaluation plots and maps, please check the [Evaluation Plots](README_plots.md) section.